Daninet/hash-wasm/README.md

 - RIPEMD-160
 - xxHash: xxHash32, xxHash64

-HMAC is also supported with all hash algorithms
+HMAC and PBKDF2 is also supported with all hash algorithms

 Features
 =======